-And the best place to be a tax professional?
-At The Tax Summit 2020.
+What's the hottest ticket for a tax professional?
+The Tax Summit 2020.

 Bigger, better, bolder

 The Tax Summit brings together two of our most popular events: the National Convention, and NSW Tax Forum.

 By combining these two great events, we've created the must-attend tax event of the year.
 With time and space to explore the topics that really matter: across accounting, tax, law, business and leadership.